mawinkler/playground-one/docs/integrations/container-security.md

 ## Container Security with the Playground One ECS Fargate

-If you are using deploying Container Security in an ECS Fargate environment, you have to carry out some additional steps after adding the instance.
+If you are deploying Container Security in an ECS Fargate environment, you have to carry out some additional steps after adding the instance.
 See official [documentation](https://docs.trendmicro.com/en-us/enterprise/trend-vision-one/cloudsecurityoperati/about-container-secu/next-steps/containerinventory/ecs-fargate-deployme/ecs-fargate-add.aspx) for the details.

-Playground One simplifies the necessary steps.
+Playground One simplifies these steps.

 Prerequisites: